Welcome to the MidAmerica Herbal Symposium

 She met many of the teachers she has brought to the symposium from her clinical years of training in Vermont.
 Others, she sat in on their classes or workshops at various herbal conferences across the country over the last decade.

 With this being said she organized with the help of a great team, holding the first MidAmerica Herbal Symposium in 2008 and another in 2010.
 Attendees were asking why she didn’t do this every year; her reply was, Oh, Dear, the work involved.
-She also has a clinical practice and a product line that she takes care of and an apprenticeship program.
+She also has a clinical practice and a product line that she takes care of and an apprenticeship program!
 But, bringing these fabulous teachers to the Midwest so others can learn from them is a must!

 Next was to find a place that housed enough people, expenses were reasonable and it was in the Woods.
 Bonnie has a friend that worked at Whitewater State Park and reminded her of the group camp facility.
-A visit ensued and now the MidAmerica is hosting its 3rd year at the parks camp.
+A visit ensued and now the MidAmerica is hosting its 4th year at the parks camp.
 And what a beautiful park it is.
 Teachers and attendees have commented on the beauty that surrounds them.
-The lush woodlands, the open prairies, the tremendous rock cliffs, the abundance of meandering trails, and the peaceful gurgling of the Whitewater River (creek) that runs by camp.
+The lush woodlands, the open prairies, the tremendous rock cliffs, the abundance of meandering trails, the gi-normous mushrooms, and the peaceful gurgling of the Whitewater River (creek) that runs by camp.

 So you will find the symposium each year the 3 rd weekend of September.
 When plants are still showing their colors, giving us their early yawns that fall is creeping upon us.
 Still displaying their vibrant spirits to us as we bring superb teachers and enthusiastic students together asking the plants to be their teachers and hear of their amazing wonders of medicine.

 So if you want to attend a very enlightening, highly educational herbal affair, come and check us out.
 All while having an abundance of fun and enjoying each others great company.
+Come meet some new friends!!

-With the Spirit of the Plants,
+Along with the Spirit of the Plants,